EEL Marketing P.O. Box 5235, Vail, CO.

 Unlikely.
 And so, Costco will always run circles around you.

-Review about: Sams Club Manager.
+Product or Service Mentioned: Sams Club Manager.

 Reason of review: Poor customer service.